Geobert/emile/README.md

 # UNMAINTAINED

-I'm stopped using Zola so I won't work on `emile` anymore.
+I stopped using Zola so I won't work on `emile` anymore.
 Feel free to fork it :)

 # Emile